-III Case Study Presentations (20%): As a class, you will get the chance to analyze a case/report and lead a discussion on the case/report for the class.
+III Case Study Activity (20%): You will get the chance to analyze a case/report and partake in a activity sharing findings with the class.
 You will work in small groups to complete this assignment.
-The goal of the assignment is to offer an opportunity to practice making a business presentation as well as to become highly familiar with a particular case/report.
+The goal of the assignment is to offer an opportunity to practice applying analysis and communication skills as well as to become highly familiar with a particular case/report.
 Additional details will be provided in class.